hahahihidede/python-to-firebase/README.md

 pip install firebase

-Or if second step is failed or raises async error, you can install firebase library with this syntax
+If second step is failed or raises async error, you can install firebase library with this syntax

 pip install git+https://github.com/ozgur/python-firebase